Important– You had until 1.00 p.m. (NZDT) 18 October 2017 to lodge a preference for conflicted name.

 3 You don't want it and don't care who gets it

 Once you've lodged your preference, a confirmation email will be sent to the registrant email address we have on record.
-The Lodge your preference page shows people with conflicted names how to find the contact details of those they are in conflict with.
+The Manage your preference page shows people with conflicted names how to find the contact details of those they are in conflict with.
 This allows you to directly discuss with one another about who might get the name direct at the second level.
-Please note that to register a reserved name, you will need your UDAI.
+Please note that to manage a conflicted name, you will need your UDAI.
 You are able to request your UDAI through your domain name provider.

 If you think you are conflicted with yourself: